-6. STOCK COMPENSATION PLANS
+7. STOCK COMPENSATION PLANS

 The NCR Management Stock Plan (the Plan) provides for the grant of several different forms of stock-based benefits, including stock options, relating to shares of NCR common stock.
-Stock options are generally granted at the fair market value of the common stock at the date of grant, generally have a ten-year term and vest within three to four years of the grant date.
+Stock options are generally granted at the fair market value of the common stock at the date of grant, generally have a ten-year term and generally vest within three to four years of the grant date.
 Options to purchase common stock may be granted under the authority of the Board of Directors.
-Option terms as determined by the Compensation Committee of the Board of Directors will not exceed ten years, as consistent with the Internal Revenue Code.
+Option terms as determined by the Compensation and Human Resource Committee of the Board of Directors will not exceed ten years, as consistent with the Internal Revenue Code.
 The Plan was adopted by the Board of Directors, with stockholder approval, effective January 1, 1997.

-On February 14, 2005, the Compensation Committee amended the Stock Option Agreement and Restricted Stock Agreement under the NCR Management Stock Plan.
-These amended agreements were used in connection with the Company's 2005 annual long-term incentive awards granted by this committee under the NCR Management Stock Plan.
+On February 14, 2005, the Compensation and Human Resource Committee amended the standard forms of the Stock Option Agreement and Restricted Stock Agreement used in connection with the Company's 2005 annual long-term incentive awards granted by this committee under the NCR Management Stock Plan.
 The vesting periods under each of these agreements was extended from three equal annual installments to four equal annual installments.